Dargaville: Culture

-Dargaville museum
+Dargaville Museum

-The Dargaville Museum Te Whare Taonga o Tunatahi is located in Harding Park (32 Mt Wesley Coast Road, Dargaville).
+The Dargaville Museum Te Whare Taonga o Tunatahi is located in Harding Park (32 Mt Wesley Coast Road, Dargaville), within the suburb of Mangawhare.
 The museum focuses on local history including exhibitions of Maori history, early European pioneers, industrial and maritime history.
-Exhibits include a 16 meter long Māori Waka and a display hall showcasing the history of the Gum diggers The museum also has a research library and archives.
+Exhibits include a 16-metre-long Māori Waka and a display hall showcasing the history of the Gum diggers.
+The museum also has a research library and archives as well as the masts from the Greenpeace Rainbow Warrior located just outside the Lighthouse Function Centre.

-The former Aratapu public library building is part of the Dargaville museum exhibition space.
+The former Aratapu public library building is part of the Dargaville Museum exhibition space.
 This building is listed as a category 2 historic place with Heritage New Zealand and was built in 1874.
 The building was relocated to Harding Park and restored by volunteers.
 It was built in a neo-classical style made from timber.
-It previously served as a school house, a library and a post office.
+It previously served as a schoolhouse, a library and a post office.

-Dargaville library

-The Dargaville library is located at 71 Normanby street.

-Muddy Waters gallery

-The Dargaville Arts Association repurposed the Dargaville Municipal Chambers as an art gallery called the Muddy Waters Gallery.